Sex promotes the flow of oxytocin, the chemical that promotes feelings of bonding.

 6. Biological factors and psychological inhibitors.

-As one reader has written in, "The two largest causes of diminished sex drive and sexless marriages are chronic illnesses like lupus, rheumatoid arthritis, CFS, fibromyalgia, etc., which largely affect women and all the drugs that people (again, majority women) take, not just for physical ailments, but also for birth control and depression.
+As one reader wrote to me, "The two largest causes of diminished sex drive and sexless marriages are 1) pain or chronic illnesses like lupus, rheumatoid arthritis, CFS, fibromyalgia, etc., and 2) the drugs that people take, not just for physical ailments, but also for birth control and depression.
 Birth control pills and SSRI antidepressants slaughter libido.
-Together, they must work a special kind of sex-squashing magic."
+Together, they can work sex-squashing magic."

 In addition, negative sexual messages or experiences earlier in life can make sexuality feel dangerous, as I mention in point #3.